Definition of industrial application

 An invention is considered as susceptible of industrial application if its object can be made or in use in any kind of industry, including agriculture (L611-15 CPI).

-Chapter 2.
-Appraisal of the industrial application
+Assessment of industrial application

 There is an industrial application: